alilotfi23/jenkins-K8s/README.md

 #### 1. Jenkins Setup

 - Install Jenkins on your server.
-- Install the necessary plugins: Git, Docker, Kubernetes.
+- Install the necessary plugins: Git, Docker, and Kubernetes.

 #### 2. Git Repository